Jai Ho! (You Are My Destiny): Background and synopsis

 An accompanying music video for "Jai Ho!
 (You Are My Destiny)" was directed by Thomas Kloss, in the Vienna Transport Museum Remise, a tramway museum in Vienna, Austria, while A. R. Rahman filmed his scenes in Los Angeles days before the 81st Academy Awards.
-The video premiered through VH1's Top 20 Countdown on March 21, 2009.
+The video premiered on the VH1 Top 20 Video Countdown on March 21, 2009.
 The clip recreates the last scene from the movie, Slumdog Millionaire.
 The video starts off where Scherzinger is followed by a mystery man through the marketplace, while her bandmates record him.
 On the second verse, Scherzinger is separated from the rest of the group and sings and dances.
+Several clips of Rahman appear throughout the video, enhanced with special effects and filmed against a green screen.
 The remainder of the video focuses on dance routines inspired by Bollywood.

 Reception

 DesiHits praised the video.
 "The rhythmic beats of the drums, coupled with the scintillating dance moves is sure to get you on your feet.
 You've already heard the remix of the song, but the video adds another dimension thanks to the captivating scenes in it."
 Daniel from MTV Buzzworthy agreed with Banes.
 "The video is an elaborate dance extravaganza, the kind made famous by suddenly super-hip Bollywood movies.
 And you know what?
 It fits.
 Like a midriff-revealing sari, it fits."
 On 4 August 2009, it was announced that the video was nominated for Best Choreography at the 2009 MTV Video Music Awards.